findlayaw/anon-kode/src/tools/ContextEngine/IMPROVEMENTS.md

-# CodeContextTool (DispatchTool) Improvements
+# ContextEngine Improvements

-This document outlines the comprehensive improvements made to the CodeContextTool (DispatchTool) to address user feedback and enhance its capabilities.
+This document outlines the comprehensive improvements made to the ContextEngine to address user feedback and enhance its capabilities.

 ## Key Improvements